VishnuVelukutty/CI-CD-Demo/README.md

 TO DO:
 1. UI Refinement (Proper react declarative way)

-2. Rule based Page Diaplay (Student = just view courses and instances, Teacher = view and add but no delete, Admin = all)
+2. Rule based Page Display (Student = just view courses and instances, Teacher = view and add but no delete, Admin = all) UPDATE : Views done rules remaining

-3. Updated JAVA code with response and status codes
+3. Update JAVA code with response and status codes

-4. Show error in view rather than console
+4. Show error in view rather than console 1/? done

-5. There are still logic implementations to be done

 Commands to run Docker yaml file
 ```